leeo-dev/feedget/README.md

 ## 💻 Project

-Fideget is a Widget of feedback, where anyone can send a feedback, like report a bug, idea, or any suggestion and screenshot of you website.
+Feedeget is a Widget of feedback, where anyone can send a feedback, like report a bug, idea, or any suggestion and screenshot of you website.

 ## How to use?